Little Boxes: Covers

 The song has been recorded by many musicians and bands, some of whom have arranged and translated the song to meet their styles.
-Perhaps one of the most well-known covers is by The Womenfolk, whose 1964 version of the song for 52 years was the shortest single ever to chart on the Billboard Hot 100, at 1 minute 2 seconds, peaking at No. 83; in 2016, it was surpassed by Pikotaro's "PPAP (Pen-Pineapple-Apple-Pen)", at only 45 seconds.
-Kid Cudi would subsequently break this record in 2020 with "Beautiful Trip" at only 37 seconds.
+Perhaps one of the most well-known covers is by The Womenfolk, whose 1964 version of the song was (until 2016) the shortest single to chart on the Billboard Hot 100, at 1 minute 1 second, peaking at No. 83.
 Spanish songwriter Adolfo Celdrán wrote the first Spanish version of the song, called "Cajitas", which was released in 1969 and had several successive reissues.
 Another Spanish version of the song, "Las Casitas del Barrio Alto", was written by the Chilean songwriter Víctor Jara in 1971, depicting in a mocking way the over-Europeanized and bourgeois lifestyle of the residents of the "Barrio Alto" (high-class neighborhood) in Santiago de Chile.